窪蹋勛圖厙

 A gourdy scene: Splattered pumpkins add unique spice to compost efforts in New Haven

-Participants clean up smashed pumpkins which will be used for making compost at Common Ground High School instead of being thrown away.
+Participants clean up smashed pumpkins which will be used for making compost at Common Ground instead of being thrown away.
 Decomposing food and organic materials in landfills produce methane, a potent greenhouse gas that heavily contributes to the climate crisis.
 November 9, 2024 in New Haven, Conn.

 Michayla Savitt